CSXL/solus/README.md

 ## Resources
 For a more in-depth breakdown of the requirements and components, see our [specification](SPECIFICATION.md).

+Interested in contributing or testing this project?
+Check out our [contributing guide](CONTRIBUTING.md).

 All of our submitted external proposals are in the [proposals](proposals/) folder.

 We just submitted a [proposal](assets/proposals/google_cloud.pdf) to [Google Cloud's Research Credits program](https://edu.google.com/intl/ALL_us/programs/credits/research/)